anm/anm.github.com/blog/_posts/2013-01-04-Mexico-is-Poison.md

 rich and going to stay in a house but I don't really know.
 Actually I don't have a house, only a bike, and was sleeping outside.

-Man in the posada I am staying in now initially asked for 20 pesos extra because I have a bike.
+The man in the posada I am staying in now initially asked for 20 pesos extra because I have a bike.
 That was so ridiculous even his wife said so, and I did not pay.
 The room is dirty and smells and he does not care.
 He is a great slug living at the base of a tree and slowly killing it while he gets fat.

 Almost all service I have received from restaurants and some shops in Palenque has been bad.
-Waitresses who seem to forget what they are there for and think who seem annoyed at having to do anything seem to be the norm.
+Waitresses who seem annoyed at having to do anything are common.
 In a cafe I was asked to leave after an hour of using my laptop.
 It was not busy so they were not losing money on the table.
 I did not go back to what was until then my favourite cafe, so they are now losing for that.

 Today I had a new mounting frame made for my bike.
 The man did about the worst job possible that could possibly work.
 He made me feel like asking him to do